-- Application for membership shall be at the highest level for which a person is eligible, in accordance with Article I, Section II.
+- Application for membership shall be at the highest level for which a person is eligible, in accordance with Article I, Section 2.

 - Members must agree to abide by the Code of Ethics of the Association.

-SECTION II.
-Membership shall consist of five classes; Professional, Affiliate, Student (CCC), Student (Non-CCC), and Life.
+SECTION 2.
+Membership shall consist of seven classes; Professional, Associate, Affiliate, Advocate, Student (CCC), Student (Non-CCC), and Life.

 - Affiliate members shall be those persons in allied fields (e.g., occupational therapy, physical therapy, etc.) who are interested in an affiliation with the Association.
-Affiliate members may also be those persons not in the speech-language-hearing profession or allied health fields.
-An example would be advocates, parents, caregivers, and adult consumers that have an interest in the goals of MSHA as it serves the needs of persons with communicative and/or swallowing disorders.
 Professional members who are currently unemployed are eligible for affiliate membership.
 Affiliate membership shall not entitle the affiliate member to the rights and privileges of Professional membership.

-- Student (CCC) members shall be those persons who are full-time Doctoral level students in speech-language and/or hearing, and who demonstrate their full-time student status by having their college registrar complete the appropriate documentation (e.g., MSHA Graduate Membership Discount Request Form).
+- Student (CCC) members shall be those persons who are full-time Doctoral level students in speech-language and/or hearing, and who demonstrate their full-time student status by having their college advisor or other appropriate faculty member verify their status.
 The individual in this membership category shall not work full-time or part-time as a speech-language pathologist or audiologist while enrolled in the full-time Doctoral program.
 The definition of full-time student status shall be left to the discretion of the appropriate college or university.
 Student (CCC) members found working in a part-time or full-time clinical setting shall pay Professional Member fees/dues.
 Student (CCC) membership shall not entitle the Student (CCC) member to the rights and privileges of Professional membership.

-- Student (Non-CCC) members shall be those persons who are full-time students in training in speech-language and hearing, or education of the Deaf/Hard of Hearing, and who demonstrate their full-time student status by having their college advisor or other appropriate faculty member verify this status.
+- Student (Non-CCC) members shall be those persons who are full-time students in training in speech-language and hearing, or education of the hearing impaired, and who demonstrate their full-time student status by having their college advisor or other appropriate faculty member verify this status.
 The definition of full-time student shall be left to the discretion of the appropriate college or university.
 Student membership shall not entitle the student member to the rights and privileges of Professional membership.

-- Life members shall be persons who have retired from the profession after a minimum of 10 years of professional service and who have held Professional membership (formerly known as “Active” membership) for a minimum of 10 years.
+- Life members shall be persons who have retired from the profession after a minimum of 10 years of professional service and who have held Professional membership for a minimum of 10 years.
 Candidates for Life membership shall be proposed by any member of the Association and elected by the Executive Board.
 Waiver of dues will be made for this membership category.
 Life members are voting members of the Association.

 - Candidates for membership shall submit their application to the Vice-President for Membership.
 A candidate will be accepted for membership when it is determined that the candidate has met the criteria for the level of membership for which application was made.